zxy0624/zxy0624/README.md

 - 🌱 I’m learning **Web Development, Robotics, and AI Technologies**
 - 💬 Ask me about **AI, and Robotics**
 - 📫 How to reach me: [1683609586@qq.com](mailto:1683609586@qq.com)
-- 🏆 Fun fact: *"Coding is like humor.
-If you have to explain it, it’s bad."*
+- 🏆 Final Goal: *"Join the Glorious Evolution."*

 ---